 A Weimaraner rescue is a great choice if you want to avoid the difficulties of puppyhood.

 With a rescue dog, you will know what you are getting.
 They will already be their full-grown self.

-So, if the energy requirements of a fit, young Weimaraner are a bit off-putting, but you still love the breed, a rescue could be a great choice.
+So, if the energy requirements of a fit, young Weim are a bit off-putting, but you still love the breed, a rescue could be a great choice.

-If you’re looking to rescue a Weimaraner, click here to jump to our list of rescue societies across the globe.
+If you’re looking to home a Weimaraner rescue dog, click here to jump to our list of rescue societies across the globe.